-I design and produce jewellery of massive 925 sterling silver.
+I design and produce jewellery of solid 925 sterling silver.
 This kind of silver consists of 925 parts silver and 75 parts copper.
 All mechanisms and clasps I use are also made of sterling silver – my jewellery is therefore nickel free.

 Each piece of jewellery is made by hand in my studio in Mörlunda, Sweden.
 On this page you'll find some information about the techniques I use.
 You can thus gain an impression of the steps required until a piece of jewellery is finished.